arrakh/ECSteroid/README.md

 # ECSTeroid
 an Asteroid game using ECS, developed using C++, EnTT, Box2D, and SFML libraries.
-This project was built with careful consideration of efficient and scalable design principles, while also maintaining simplicity in changing or adding new content to the game.
+This project was built with careful consideration of efficient and scalable design principles, while also maintaining code readability and simplicity in changing or adding new content to the game.

+# Features
+### Game
+To Be Added

+### Engine
+- Simple event system

+Libraries used:
+- SFML for Rendering
+- Box2D for Physics
+- EnTT for ECS

+# Engine Principles
+The engine is divided into 5 crucial parts: Scenes, Entities, Components, Systems, and Events.

+To Be Added below
+### Scenes
+### Entities
+### Components
+### Systems
+### Events

-## Improvement Notes
+# Improvement Notes
 _Last updated: 11/6/2023_
 - Serializable components for entity
 - When creating an entity, systems should take care of certain creation of components made from definition
-- Require attribute and another attribute that prevents from being added outside of systems
+- (not sure if possible) Require attribute and another attribute that prevents from being added outside of systems
 - In-game Debug tool:
   - Hierarchy viewer
   - Component inspector